-The prospect of the postmerger evolution being used to explore EOS issues has been proposed for some time (e.g. [6]).
-There have also been several investigations into the effects of the formation of quark matter in the BNSM.
-[7-10].
-For the most part these studies have considered effects of a first-order phase transition and the formation of a mixed quark-hadron phase.
-However, a first-order transition can soften the EOS and hasten the formation of the imminent black hole.
+The prospect of the postmerger evolution being used to explore EoS issues has been proposed for some time.
+Indeed, there have been several investigations into the effects of the formation of quark matter in the BNSM.7-10 For the most part these studies have considered effects of a first-order phase transition and the formation of a mixed quark-hadron phase.
+In this case the first-order transition can soften the EoS and hasten the formation of the black hole.

-The postmerger gravitational wave strain lies in a frequency range of 2 kHz to 5 kHz and as a result the strength for a binary at 50 Mpc is not easily accessible to aLIGO/aVirgo/KAGRA.
-However, the third generation GW observatories, such as the Einstein Telescope and the Cosmic Explorer, will have enhanced sensitivities in this frequency range and will be capable of observing the postmerger evolution of a BNSM.
-Furthermore, there is a suggestion in the literature (see Refs.
-[11, 12]) of post merger energy output in gravitational radiation from the GW170817 event that appears to be an extended ringdown (see however Ref.
+The neutron star-ringdown occurs in a frequency range 2-5 kHz and thus the strain strength for a binary at 50 Mpc is not easily accessible to aLIGO/aVirgo/KAGRA.
+However, the third generation GW observatories, the Einstein Telescope and the Cosmic Explorer, will have enhanced sensitivities in this frequency range and will be susceptible to observing postmerger evolution of a BNSM.
+Further, there is a suggestion in the literature (see Refs.
+11, 12) of post merger energy output in gravitational radiation from the GW170817 event that appears to be an extended ringdown (see however Ref.
 [13].)
 In Ref.
 [12] it was hypothesized that such extended emission might result from spin down of a magnetar.

-2 Dense matter Equation of State
+2. Equation of state

-To describe the evolution of matter in a closed form, the hydrodynamics equations require an additional constraint that relates the various state variables of the matter, i.e. pressure, density, electron fraction, chemical potentials, etc. in a neutron star.
-[14, 15] Constraints on the low density (sub-nuclear) equation of state (EOS) have been placed by aLIGO based upon the tidal polarizability deduced from the chirp associated with event GW170817.
-[1, 3] However the EOS at higher densities attained during a binary neutron star merger must also include the consequences of a transition between hadronic matter and quark matter.
-As the merged system collapses to a black hole it unavoidably encounters certain high dense phases of matter, particularly the transition to quark matter.
+To describe the evolution of matter completely, the hydrodynamics equations require an additional constraint that relates the various state variables of the matter, i.e. pressure, density, electron fraction, chemical potentials, etc. in a neutron star.
+Constraints on the equation of state (EoS) have been placed by aLIGO based upon the tidal polarizability deduced from the chirp associated with event GW170817.
+Any realistic description of the equation of state (EoS) of matter formed in the merger of neutron stars must also include the consequences of a transition between hadronic matter and quark matter.
+As the merged system collapses to a black hole it unavoidably encounters all dense phases of matter, particularly the transition to quark matter.

-It is worth noting that as the baryon density and chemical potential increase the QCD strong coupling constant α_s approaches unity and a nonperturbative approach to QCD is imperative.
-In particular, there is rich physics in this region of the quark-matter phase diagram including the generation of constituent quark masses, due to chiral symmetry breaking [16], and quark pairing leading to color superconductivity [17].
+It is worth noting that as the baryon density and chemical potential increase the QCD strong coupling constant $\alpha_s$ approaches unity and a nonperturbative approach to QCD is imperative.
+In particular, There is rich physics in this region of the quark-matter phase diagram including the generation of constituent quark masses, due to chiral symmetry breaking, and quark pairing leading to color superconductivity.
 The evolution of these effects until the asymptotic regime must be described during the collapse.

 The transition from hadronic matter to quark matter is not yet fully understood.
-[18] However, people have proposed many interesting models to describe the transition from hadronic matter to quark matter at densities between $2-5 \rho{nuc}$.
-[19, 20] Considering strongly interacting quark states for the crossover density region, people could have made the EOSs satisfying 2 times solar mass observational bound.
-[21] Also, many models having the first order phase transition features have been proposed to describe the transition.
+However, people have proposed many interesting models to describe the transition from hadronic matter to quark matter at densities between 2-5 $\rho{nuc}$ .
+Considering strongly interacting quark states for the crossover density region, people could have made the EoSs satisfying 2 times solar mass observational bound.
+Also, many models having the first order phase transition features have been proposed to describe the transition.